 Ingrown toenails can become painful and infected without proper care and treatment.
-At Castle Rock Foot & Ankle Care, Dr. Jessica Herzog, Dr. Scott Carrington and Dr. Paul Stone offer treatment options to remove ingrown toenails and lower the risk of infections and other complications that can occur.
+At Castle Rock Foot & Ankle Care, Dr. Jessica Herzog, & Dr. Ronnie Pollard, offer treatment options to remove ingrown toenails and lower the risk of infections and other complications that can occur.

 Ingrown toenails occur when part of the toenail ends up growing into the skin next to the affected toe.
 Although this condition can usually be treated at home, ingrown toenails can also become severe and increase the risk of infection.
 Those who have circulation problems or conditions such as diabetes are at an even higher risk of having complications from this condition.